jswny/sad/README.md

 - **A Docker image** for your app pushed to a registry.
 [This action](https://github.com/marketplace/actions/build-and-push-docker-images) is recommended.
 You can also do this manually.
 - **Required configuration** from the supported sources as noted below.

+## Installation
+### Installing from Source
+You can build and run Sad from source using the following:
+1. Build with `go build cmd/sad/main.go`
+2. Run with `./main.go`

+### Installing from a Release
+You can download Sad binaries by going to the [releases](https://github.com/jswny/sad/releases) for this repository.

 ## Example
 An example configuration is provided in the `example/` directory, and an example of a GitHub actions configuration is provided under the `deploy-example` job in the `.github/workflows/ci.yml` file.